If you have a choice, use the latest released version of the client library, available from the 60East website (www.crankuptheamps.com).

 Features that change the protocol between client and server are only introduced when the major or minor version number of the server is updated.
 Maintenance releases and hotfix releases of the server do not update the protocol.

-Released version of a client are fully tested with the current and previous version of AMPS at the time the client was released.
+Released versions of a client are fully tested with the current preview version and the latest hotfix of the versions under support at the time the client was released.
 More recent versions have the latest features and bugfixes.
 Server and clients with matching major and minor version numbers (such as 3.9, 4.0, 4.3) are always tested together for release.

 60East tests clients with previous versions of the AMPS server to help ensure backward compatibility.
 In some cases (for example, when features are added that extend the protocols used to communicate between client and server), previous version clients may run into problems when communicating with later versions of the AMPS server.